Shopify/polaris/polaris.shopify.com/content/design/layout/density.md

                 ## High density

-                Information-rich interfaces like index pages or data tables require high-density layouts for efficiency.
+                Information-rich interfaces, like index pages or data tables, require high-density layouts for efficiency.
 By presenting information in a denser format, merchants can quickly access and compare data, enhancing the effectiveness of the Shopify admin.
             </Grid.Cell>
             <Grid.Cell columnSpan={{xs: 6, lg: 8}}>
                 <Do>